Golden Myanmar Airlines

-Golden Myanmar Airlines (ရွှေမြန်မာ လေကြောင်းလိုင်း) was an airline in Myanmar that operated domestic and international flights.
+Golden Myanmar Airlines (ရွှေမြန်မာ လေကြောင်းလိုင်း) was a low-cost airline in Myanmar that operated domestic and international flights.
 It was established in August 2012.
 It was formed by 15 investors including the chairmen of CB Bank and Myanmar Golden Star.
 The company slogan was Enjoy to fly more.

 The airline ceased flight operations on March 27, 2022.

 Destinations

 As of September 2021, Golden Myanmar Airlines flew to the following destinations:

 Fleet

 Current fleet

-At the time of shutting down, the Golden Myanmar Airlines fleet consisted of the following aircraft:
+When the airline ceased operations, their fleet consisted of the following aircraft:

 Former fleet

-The airline operated a single leased Airbus A320 from 2012 to 2016.
-A further leased Airbus A320 was operated from 2013 to 2014 until damaged beyond repair.

-The airline also operated the following aircraft (as of August 2022):